 - Eat regular, balanced meals and snacks throughout the day.

-- Avoid caffeine, especially before bed.
+- ADHD kids should avoid caffeine, especially before bed.

 - Be mindful of sugar intake, especially before bed.

 At night, certain snacks and beverages may help promote sleep.
 Caffeine-free herbal teas and snacks that include ingredients such as nuts or nut butter, dairy, and bananas, are often child-friendly and easy to incorporate.